hull/hull-connectors/packages/connectors/hull-outreach/assets/readme.md

 - **incoming user attributes** - defines which `Outreach Prospect Properties` are stored in `Hull User Attributes`
 - **link user to account in hull** - defines if we will associate an incoming Outreach Prospect (now Hull User) to a Hull Account.
 See section "Incoming (Outreach -> Hull) User to Account linking" below for a more comprehensive explanation.

+### Outgoing Users

+This section outlines the steps in order to send users from Hull to Outreach (outgoing user data)

+- **outgoing user segments** - defines which user segments are sent to Outreach, any user which enters one of these segments is sent to Outreach, as is any changes in attributes on those users.
+Make sure to configure attributes to be sent to Outreach (below) or nothing (except a shell) will be sent even if the user is in the segment.
+- **outgoing user attributes** - defines which `Hull User Attributes` are updated/created on `Outreach Prospect` and the field they are mapped to.
+- **link user to account in service** - defines if we will attempt to associate a outgoing Hull User (now a Outreach Prospect) to a Outreach Account.
+See section "Outgoing (Hull -> Outreach) User to Account linking" below for a more comprehensive explanation.

+## Account Synchronization

+### Account Identity
+The Outreach connector uses domain to resolve Hull Accounts to Outreach Accounts by default.
+This identification strategy can be configured in the "Account Identity" section in the settings.
+For example, if you would like to use another field to resolve accounts, you may click "Add new item" and map an Outreach field to ExternalId in Hull and your custom id will be used to resolve accounts.

+For outgoing traffic (Hull -> Outreach) we first check to see if we have received the account from Outreach before.
+If so, we'll have the Outreach id for the account and we'll be able to update the account in Outreach.
+If the Outreach id does not exist, we look up the account by domain and any other attribute which may have been specified in the "Account Identity".
+If an account with the same identity exists in Outreach, we update that account.
+However if the account does not exist based on the lookup, we proceed to insert the account.

+Once we've synchronized the account to Outreach, we read back the current state of the account in Outreach to hull.
+As usual, only the attributes which are specified in the incoming account attributes are synchronized.

 ### Outgoing Accounts